jamie2210/CI_MS3_RR/TESTING.md

 __3. Password__

-When creating the password if it does match the correct requirements the user is only notified it does not match, rather than alert the user what they must include.
+When creating the password if it does not match the correct requirements the user is only notified it does not match, rather than alert the user what they must include.

 __4. Youtube Upload__